AjayKumarR24430/payment-transaction-rest-api/README.md

 ## Technologies Used
 The Transaction API is built using Java and the Spring Framework.
 The project includes the following dependencies:

+* Java 8 or higher
+* Maven
 * Spring Boot Starter Web
 * Spring Boot Starter Data JPA
 * MySQL database
 * Spring Boot Starter Test
+* An IDE such as IntelliJ IDEA or Eclipse

 ## Setup
 To set up the project, follow these steps: